jkodavasal/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 * featureNames: featureName_df as a character vector of feature names
 * colIndices: numeric vector containing the 66 indeces from featureNames that have either a mean() or std() in their name
 * X_merged_extract: a subset of X_merged only containing the columns corresponding to measurements with mean() or std() in their names
+* Using the colnames function, the column names of X_merged_extract are assigned to the corresponding feature names from featureNames to be descriptive.
 * activity_labels_df: a DF containing the activity numbers and their corresponding names, read from activity_labels.txt
 * activity.code: a character vector containing the strings corresponding to the activity names
 * y_merged_labels_char: a character vector of length equal to the total number of observations which contains the activity names corresponding to the activity codes in y_merged